-Broulee is the quintessential Aussie seaside holiday destination, surrounded by crystal clear waters, great surf and wide stretches of sandy beach.
+Broulee is the quintessential Aussie seaside holiday town, surrounded by crystal clear waters, great surf and wide stretches of sandy beach.
 Kids on bikes, beach towels on decks, surfboards on roof racks; it’s a barefoot easiness that doesn’t take long to settle into.

 Broulee has a true surf culture, with beaches to suit every level of experience.
 North Broulee is one of the best learn-to-surf beaches in Australia, with a sheltered position and flat sandy bottom.
 South Broulee is considered more challenging, with a break suited to intermediate and advanced level surfers.
 More adventurous surfers should head to Pink Rocks on the northern side of Broulee Island, where the right hander is known to have some monster days.

 The lookout at Broulee Headland is a good place to orientate yourself and get a taste of the Broulee lifestyle, with wide views of the town, coast and hinterland.
 The broad rock platform at the base of the headland is safe to explore and the closest you will get to the migrating humpbacks without a boat.
 Following the platform around leads to a quiet sheltered beach and the sand-spit connecting to Broulee Island Nature Reserve.
 The island holds many secrets, including the ruins of a hotel and sea port railway.
 Now reclaimed by native bush and birds, the walk takes you through a magnificent and dynamic coastal landscape.